Uber uses a software tool to identify and sidestep code enforcement officials

 Let’s meet at the March Micro-Meetup in New York!

-Uber is using a tool called “Greyball” to work identify requests made by certain users and deny them service, according to Mike Isaac reporting for the New York Times.
+Uber is using a tool called “Greyball” to work identity requests made by certain users and deny them service, according to Mike Isaac reporting for the New York Times.
 The software, later renamed the “violation of terms of service” or VTOS program, is said to employ data analysis on info collected by the Uber app to identify individuals violating Uber’s terms of service, and blocks riders from being able to hail rides who fall into that category – including, according to the report, members of code enforcement authorities or city officials who are attempting to gather data about Uber offering service where it’s currently prohibited.

 The report claims that that Uber’s “violation of terms of service” or VTOS program, briefly known as Greyball, began around 2014, and has sign-off from Uber’s legal team.
 The company provided TechCrunch and the NYT a statement, which reads as follows: